-You need to remember you ideas and retrieve them when needed.
+You need to remember your ideas and retrieve them when needed.

 I write in pen on loose leaf paper that I keep in folders.
 I work better when I can lay them out and see several pages at once.
 I’ve tried binders and notebooks, too.
 If I’m away from home, I’ll make a quick text or audio note on my phone and transfer it to paper later.
 Computer files don’t really work for me, they get lost on my hard drive.
 I need the tactile feel of ink and paper, it’s harder to relate to text on a computer.

 I rarely type lyrics until I am close to the final draft.
-I use a computer to finalize the song, print a final version of the lyrics and chords for my performance binder and to post on my website, on social media and YouTube.
+I use a computer to finalize the song, print a final version of the lyrics and chords for my performance binder and to post on social media.

 If you have a system that works for you… keep using it.

 It’s time to upgrade your system when you have trouble capturing your ideas, or developing them or finding them again when you want them later.
 Start with pen and paper at home and make quick notes on a convenient app on your phone.
 Make the effort and create the time to refer to your song ideas regularly and whenever you are about to start a new song.

 Instead of trying to write the song linearly from the first to last line, start by:

 - Taking a step back and figure out the story you want to tell.